 Part of your education program could be visiting local schools and sharing your insights about animals and how to take care of them.
 This can be a fun experience for everyone, and there are a lot of materials available to teach children of all ages.
 Another way to educate both children and adults is to have them visit your facility.
-Taking a guided tour will help them understand some of the problems of unwanted pets firsthand.
+Taking a guided tour will help them understand the plight of homeless pets firsthand.

 Another option is to have an internship program.
-In Best Friends’ internship program, young people who are interested in careers in the animal field spend time working alongside us at the sanctuary, which gives them good hands-on experience of what is involved.
+In Best Friends’ internship program, young people who are interested in careers in the animal welfare field spend time working alongside us at the Sanctuary, which gives them good hands-on experience of what is involved.

-Our goal is to provide quality lifetime care for animals who can’t find a new home, and quality interim care for the animals waiting to go to a home.
+Our goal at the Sanctuary is to provide quality care for animals who are waiting for new homes.
 But it is not always an easy job.
 Dealing with painful situations can be very stressful.
 It helps to have friends with whom to share your feelings and frustrations.